Network Attack: Invisible Network Devices

 In addition to the deep visibility layer, a comprehensive policy enforcement mechanism recommends on best practice policy and allows the administrator to define a strict, or more granular policies for the system to enforce.

 Sepio is the leader in the Rogue Device Mitigation (RDM) market.
 Is disrupting the cybersecurity industry by uncovering hidden hardware network attacks and USB interfaces.
-Sepio’s Asset Risk Management (ARM) solution, identifies, detects and handles all peripherals; no device goes unmanaged.
+Sepio’s Asset Risk Management (ARM) solution ensures comprehensive enterprise security by:

 Invisible Network Devices (PDF)